Vadskye/Rise/docs/standard_effects.md

   * Generally cause complete action denial
   * List: Asleep, paralyzed

+### End of next round effects

+A enemies-only rank 1 debuff until eonr with the same rank 1 condition on a crit is -4 ranks relative to a standard damage attack.

 ## Stock effects

 For effects that only deal damage, "deal standard damage" can be replaced with "inflict r1